 Maharashtrian warli tribe traditional tarpa folk dance (grey)

 This beautiful work of painting is handmade by the warli tribes.
 Warli painting is an art form created by the warli tribes from the North Sahyadri Range in Maharashtra, India.
-This range encompasses cities such as Dahanu, Talasari, Jawhar, Palghar, Mokhada, and Vikramgad of Palghar district.
+This range encompasses cities such as Dahanu, Talasari, Jawhar, Palghar, Mokhada, and Vikramgad of the Palghar district.
 This painting shows a Tarpa Dance.
-Each painting is uniquely hand-painted on canvas using organic colors like Red mud, Wood Coal, Rice flour paste, and some mixed Colors.
+Each painting is hand-painted on canvas using organic colours like Red mud, Wood Coal, Rice flour paste, and some mixed Colors.
 It is an Exclusive Show-Piece for your Drawing Room.